-Decen December 31,
+Decem ber 31,

 2015 2016

 Deferred tax assets:

 Net operating loss carryforwards \$ 34,443 \$ 41,948

 Research and development tax credit carryforwards 2,170 2,392

 Capitalized research and development expenses 2,466 755

 Accrued expenses and reserves 153 457

 Depreciation and amortization 70 124

 Total deferred tax assets 39,302 45,676

 Valuation allowance (39,302) (45,676)

 Net deferred tax assets \$ - \$ -

 As of December 31, 2016, the Company had net operating loss carryforwards for federal and state purposes of \$107,256 and \$103,808, respectively, which begin to expire in 2029 and 2030, respectively.
 As of December 31, 2016, the Company also had available research and development tax credit carryforwards for federal and state income tax purposes of \$1,629 and \$1,155, respectively, which begin to expire in 2025 and 2024, respectively.
-During the three months ended March 31, 2017 (unaudited), gross deferred tax assets increased by approximately \$1,700 due to the operating loss incurred by the Company during that period.
 Utilization of the net operating loss carryforwards and research and development tax credit carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986 due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
 In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain shareholders or public groups in the stock of a corporation by more than 50% over a three-year period.
 The Company has not conducted a study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception due to the significant complexity and cost associated with such a study.
 If the Company has experienced a change of control, as defined by Section 382, at any time since inception, utilization of the net operating loss carryforwards or research and development tax credit carryforwards would be subject to an annual limitation under Section 382, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development tax credit carryforwards before utilization.
-Further, until a study is completed and any limitation is known, no amounts are being presented as an uncertain tax position.
+Further, until a study is completed and any limitation is known,

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's cumulative net losses and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the net deferred tax assets as of December 31, 2015 and 2016 and March 31, 2017 (unaudited).
+Accordingly, a full valuation allowance has been established against the net deferred tax assets as of December 31, 2015 and 2016.
 Management reevaluates the positive and negative evidence at each reporting period.